 Gaddafi, Ben Ali and Hosni Mubarak were swept aside by the Arab Spring.
 Other contemporaries met a different fate.
 Ali Abdullah Saleh, born 1947, was killed in 2017 in Yemen.
 He had tried to navigate the chaos, switching sides to support the Iranian-backed Houthis, until they killed him.
 Saddam Hussein was pushed aside by the US-led invasion in 2003.
 Hafiz Assad died of natural causes in 2000.

 So the Arab countries of the Middle East in the 20th century can largely be seen as one of either nationalist dictators or monarchs whose power derived at least in part from the colonial era.
-It is interesting that beyond those two forms of government, that Iran, Turkey and Israel produced types of democracy.
+It is interesting that beyond those two forms of government, that Iran, Turkey and Israel produced types of government, often more democratic than the rest.
 Imperfect perhaps, but they created a different system within the Middle East.